propelorm/propelorm.github.com/_posts/2015-06-27-propel2-current-state-and-future.markdown

 * Repositories.
 Active getters like relation getter (`$author->getBooks()`), behavior logic and your own business logic is no longer in the entity, but in the repository or your own service using the built-in event-dispatcher.
 * Active-Record optional. `<entity name="Author" activeRecord="true"` activates the good old (good for prototyping) active-record using a generated PHP trait which is used in your model and proxies active-record methods directly to the Session or Repository.
-Methods are `save`, `delete`, `isNew`, `isDeleted` and all relation getters/counters method.
+Methods are `save`, `delete`, `isNew`, `isDeleted` and all active relation getters/counters method.
 * Opens the ability to support noSQL.
 Since we split the persisting logic and SQL related stuff into separated classes its now easier to support noSQL databases.
 * [OOP PHP code generator](https://github.com/gossi/php-code-generator) and "Code Components" allowed us to split huge ObjectBuilder, QueryBuilder, EntityMapBuilder et cetera into little very handy code classes.
 This was much work as we split those huge classes into over 100 components, but it was worth the work since its maintenance